fsemiz/Introduction-To-Data-Structures/IntroductionToDataStructures-Part-I.md

 | Beginning | O(n) | O(n) | O(1) | O(1) |
 | End | **O(1) Amortized** | **O(1) Amortized** | O(1) | O(1) |
 | Middle | O(n) | O(n) | O(1) | O(1) |

+#### Amortized Analysis

+In computer science, amortized analysis is a method for analyzing a given algorithm's complexity, or how much of a resource, especially time or memory, it takes to execute.

+**The motivation for amortized analysis is that looking at the worst-case run time per operation, rather than per algorithm, can be too pessimistic.**

+**While certain operations for a given algorithm may have a significant cost in resources, other operations may not be as costly.
+The amortized analysis considers both the costly and less costly operations together over the whole series of operations of the algorithm.
+This may include accounting for different types of input, length of the input, and other factors that affect its performance.**

+Amortized analysis requires knowledge of which series of operations are possible.
+This is most commonly the case with data structures, which have state that persists between operations.

+**The basic idea is that a worst-case operation can alter the state in such a way that the worst case cannot occur again for a long time, thus "amortizing" its cost.**

+There are generally three methods for performing amortized analysis: the aggregate method, the accounting method, and the potential method.
+All of these give correct answers; the choice of which to use depends on which is most convenient for a particular situation.

+- **Aggregate Method**: Aggregate analysis determines the upper bound T(n) on the total cost of a sequence of n operations, then calculates the amortized cost to be T(n) / n.

+- **Banker's Method**: The accounting method is a form of aggregate analysis which assigns to each operation an amortized cost which may differ from its actual cost.
+Early operations have an amortized cost higher than their actual cost, which accumulates a saved "credit" that pays for later operations having an amortized cost lower than their actual cost.
+Because the credit begins at zero, the actual cost of a sequence of operations equals the amortized cost minus the accumulated credit.
+Because the credit is required to be non-negative, the amortized cost is an upper bound on the actual cost.
+Usually, many short-running operations accumulate such credit in small increments, while rare long-running operations decrease it drastically.

+- **Physicist's Method**: The potential method is a form of the accounting method where the saved credit is computed as a function (the "potential") of the state of the data structure.
+The amortized cost is the immediate cost plus the change in potential.

 #### Dynamic Array in Java Programming Language